QuestPDF/QuestPDF-Documentation/docs/api-reference/page.md

 ## Global content direction (RTL)

-It is possible to globally setup content direction for entire documents.
+It is possible to globally specify content direction for entire documents.

 ::: tip
-To learn more about how the Content direction works, please read the documentation of the [ContentDirection](/api-reference/content-direction) element.
+To learn more about how the Content direction works, please read the documentation for the [ContentDirection](/api-reference/content-direction) element.
 :::

 ```csharp